 Writing fiction is like that for me.
 I live every minute of every day in the world of my characters.
 I dress like they do, listen to the music they do, pick up their slang and speech patterns, even their accents, and I talk about them like I've spent the day with them, which, of course, I have.

 “If you go to inordinate length to explore and discover and bring a world to life, it makes better sense to stay in that world rather than jump in and out of it, which I find exhausting and difficult."
 Daniel Day-LewisIt's true that I've always been an all-or-nothing-at-all person.
 I've always bounced from one end of the spectrum to the other, no matter what it is I'm creating.
 It's the way I am, my M.O., if you will.
-And I like myself that way because, truthfully, it's damned fun.
+I like myself that way because, truthfully, it's damned fun.
 I've just come out of a 17-year trek through an arid nowhere land during which I created next to nothing.
-Chronic illness, parental caretaking, abuse, deaths all worked together and now that I'm creative again.
+Chronic illness, parental caretaking, abuse, and deaths all worked together to bury me, but now I'm creative again.
 I feel resurrected from the dead, that I have my whole life ahead of me.
 As Fred in Spamalot sings, "I'm not dead yet!"
 Until I am, I'll be living in character when I'm writing.

 Yesterday I posted a quote by A. Victoria Mixon.
 I think it bears repeating: